 The School is greatly assisted by its parent body who offer support for the education of their children and the wider life of the School.
 All parent helpers are appropriately vetted.
-Parents support the charitable events within School and during this year organised a summer party, a quiz night and a firework party.
+Parents support the charitable events within School and during this year organised a number of social events, a quiz night and a firework party.